LinuxBeaver/GEGL-GIMP-PLUGIN_Liquid_Ring_Noise/README.md

-# Liquid Ring Noise - Liquid noise ring background
+# Liquid Ring Noise - Liquid noise background

 Make a liquid ring noise background with or without color using GEGL